Real-World Experience, Flexible Education

 Pursue a masters with endorsement, endorsement only, or certificate only, and focus on effective and educational programming strategies and options that meet the needs of students identified as gifted, talented, and creative, and benefit all learners.
 Students within the classes represent teachers at all grade levels and within all content areas, as well as gifted education specialists.

-M.A. in Special Education: Gifted and Talented Emphasis with Gifted and Talented Specialist Endorsement
+M.A. in Special Education: Gifted Education Specialist Endorsement

 The endorsement-only option requires 24 credits.

 If you're interested in obtaining a certificate only, you can complete this program with 12 credits.

 "When I was ready to obtain a Master's degree to further my education, I knew the Gifted Education master's program at UNC was exactly what I needed.
 I felt like I was a good teacher, but I lacked the skills and knowledge to support and challenge high ability and gifted students.
 The Gifted Education master's program at UNC helped me to understand this population of students and prepared me to work with them at a much deeper level.
 The program allowed me to continue my full-time position as an elementary classroom teacher while taking classes a couple of nights a week.
 My confidence and knowledge as an educator have increased greatly and helped me transition to my current position as a GT Facilitator.
 I feel like I can now support and challenge high ability and gifted students, and speak more passionately with parents and educators about best practices for gifted learners.
 The program was incredibly life-changing for me and for my future in Gifted Education."

 Gain the skills to help gifted and talented learners at all grade levels to attain their full potential.
 At UNC, you’ll find a supportive, collaborative learning environment led by accessible instructors with extensive professional and research experience.
 You’ll also have access to diverse, hands-on learning opportunities, including supervised teaching experiences that will directly prepare you for the classroom.